metadoc/metadoc.js/README.md

 ## Documenting Parameters

 While parameters (function arguments) in JavaScript can have default values, there are still several cases where it is necessary to provide greater detail about parameters.
-Most specifically, enumeration, where methods only accept a parameter value from a predetermined set.
+For example, some methods only accept a parameter value from a predetermined set (enumeration).

 Parameters can be documented with additional detail using the following format: